Thinking about visiting Niagara Falls with Kids? Here’s everything you need to know from the best restaurants to the best attractions.

 You don’t need to empty the bank to set up your family travel to Niagara Falls packing list.
 Most of the attractions in Niagara Falls are pretty straightforward.
 However, there are a few things you don’t want to leave behind or you may end up paying inflated tourist area prices to pick them up in town.

 If you plan on taking in some of the amazing hikes in Niagara Falls, bring a decent pair of running or hiking shoes.
 Your ankles will thank you.
-It’s also a good idea to bring a pair of flip flops, especially if you’ll be doing some of the up-close an personal experiences at Niagara Falls with kids.
+It’s also a good idea to bring a pair of flip-flops, especially if you’ll be doing some of the up-close and personal experiences at Niagara Falls with kids.
 They often supply flip flops, but the quality and fit aren’t great, especially for kids.
-Our kids love their croc sandals and bring them everywhere they can.
+Our kids love their chaco sandals and bring them everywhere they can.

 Bringing a light rain jacket for Niagara Falls is also a good idea.
 There is a LOT of spray from the falls, especially if you are doing some of the closer attractions.
 You will get wet.

 The Best Things To Do In Niagara Falls With Kids – Canadian Side

 For a lot of people visiting Niagara Falls with kids, the Canadian side is where it’s at.
 It has the theme parks, the wild rides, the best views.
 If you’re looking for which side of the falls to visit for the wildest experiences, the Canadian side should grab your attention.
 But, it’s not all haunted houses and Ferris wheels in the land of the maple leaf either.
 There is a huge variety of things to do in Niagara Falls Ontario outside of kitschy attractions.
 You can save some money on your Niagara Falls Canada attractions by picking up the Niagara Adventure Pass.